 With no experience at all, she packed her six-month-old daughter, blind dog and a few boxes into her anti-mom mobile of a sports car and drove across the country to attend the Turing School of Software Development and Design in Denver.

 Emily completed seven grueling months of code reviews, pair programming with people she didn’t like and learning Ruby on Rails.
-After falling in love with Denver, a city as vibrant as she is, Emily decided to stay and currently works as a software engineer at Wazee Digital.
+After falling in love with Denver, a city as vibrant as she is, Emily decided to stay and currently works as a developer advocate at Kickbox.

 In her (nonexistent) free time, Emily competes as a powerlifter, deadlifting over 265 pounds.
 Powerlifting has formed the foundation of her work ethic.
 Her value system is based on 10 principles which include: always show up, smile, appreciate slow progression, ask for help and never, ever give up.